jyn514/cohost-backup/README.md

 note that the image links are relative to the *generated* markdown files, you'll need to be in the `rendered` directory for the links to work right.

+### are you really sure i have to use powershell

+there is a previous version in bash but i consider it unmaintained and will probably delete it eventually. run it with `./extract.sh username`.

 ## i don't like the markdown it generates

 feel free to change it lol, look around `Format-Post`